 HEAD & NECK LYMPHEDEMA

-Swelling in the head and neck is often a side effect of cancer treatments in this area, such as thyroid cancer, soft tissue sarcoma or others.
-Some studies claim as high as 75.3% of head and neck cancer patients will suffer some lymphedema as a result of treatments.
+Swelling in the head and neck is often a side effect of cancer treatments in this area, such as thyroid cancer, soft tissue sarcoma, or others.
+Some studies claim that as high as 75.3% of head and neck cancer patients will suffer lymphedema due to treatments.
 Lymphedema is a chronic swelling that can result from damage to the lymphatic system in this area.
 Furthermore, interference with the flow of lymphatic fluid can build up lymphatic fluid.
-This is commonly seen in the neck and under the chin, however it can also occur in the face and inside the mouth and throat.
+This is commonly seen in the neck and under the chin.
+However, it can also occur in the face, mouth, and throat.